joshuajyoh/linkedin-jobs-extended/README.md

 # linkedin-jobs-extended
-A Google Chrome extension that searches LinkedIn job post descriptions for phrases associated with key categories that are not normally provided in the post's highlights section and includes them as additional highlights.
+A Chrome extension that searches a LinkedIn job posting for key details and adds them to the top for easy viewing.

 | Before              | After              |
 | ------------------- | ------------------ |